 The Westin Golf Resort & Spa by Marriott is sprawled out along the beautiful northwest coast right on one of the best beaches in Guanacaste.
 It is located on Playa Conchal, halfway between Tamarindo and Playa Hermosa, and just 60 kms (37 Miles) from the Liberia Airport.

-The Westin is in our opinion, the best all inclusive resort in Costa Rica!
-It features over 400 rooms, a lagoon-style pool with a whirlpool and a kids’ pool, a gym, tennis court and golf course, diverse range of world-class dining experiences ranging from Latin fare to Asian fusion, and even a kids club!
+The Westin is, in our opinion, one of the best all inclusive resorts in Costa Rica and the best golf-resort!
+It features over 400 rooms, a lagoon-style pool with a whirlpool and a kids’ pool, a gym, tennis courts, and a par 71 championship golf course, a diverse range of world-class dining experiences ranging from Latin fare to Asian fusion, and even a kids club!

 Dreams Las Mareas, La Cruz, Guanacaste

-The Dreams Las Mareas is another great all inclusive resort, located in the Northern Guanacaste region, on Playa El Jobo, just 20 kms (12 miles) outside of the town of La Cruz.
-The resort features 447 luxurious suites, eight dining experiences, including five à la carte restaurants, a buffet, a grill and a cafe, a tropical, pool, or ocean views, and a bunch of on-site activities and tours.
+The Dreams Las Mareas is another great all-inclusive resort, located in the Northern Guanacaste region on Playa El Jobo, just 20 kms (12 miles) outside of the town of La Cruz.
+The resort features 447 luxurious suites, and eight dining experiences, including five à la carte restaurants, a buffet, a grill and a cafe, a tropical, infinity pool, or ocean views, and a bunch of on-site activities and tours.

 Secrets Papagayo Resort, Papagayo Peninsula, Guanacaste

-Eco-conscious travelers will be happy to hear that Secrets Papagayo, just like All Secrets resorts, is Rainforest Alliance Certified and Travelife Gold Certified – meaning that the resort is dedicated to their sustainability practices (recycling, water conservation and waste management) and to minimize their carbon footprint.
+Eco-conscious travelers will be happy to hear that Secrets Papagayo, just like All Secrets resorts, is Rainforest Alliance Certified and Travelife Gold Certified – meaning that the resort is dedicated to its sustainability practices (recycling, water conservation, and waste management) and to minimize their carbon footprint.

 Hotel Riu Palace, Playa Matapalo, Guanacaste

-The resort features 538 rooms, four pools – one of which includes a swim-up bar, as well as a gym, tennis and volleyball courts, a golf course, equipment for all kinds of water activities and sports, 4 a la carte and one buffet restaurants on site, and a top-notch spa.
+The resort features 538 rooms, four pools – one of which includes a swim-up bar, as well as a gym, tennis and volleyball courts, a golf course, equipment for all kinds of water activities and sports, four themed restaurants, and one buffet restaurant on site, and a world-class spa.

-Since it’s located right on the beach, you have easy access to top-notch water activities like scuba and deep diving with experienced hotel staff.
+Since it’s located right on the beach, you have easy access to top-notch water activities like scuba diving with experienced hotel staff.
 They can also help you arrange ecotourism outings – whether you’d like to visit local volcanoes or try your hand at extreme sports.
-The resort itself has been awarded the Gold Travelife Award, showcasing their 3-pronged approach to sustainability – environment, society and human resources.
+The resort itself has been awarded the Gold Travelife Award, showcasing its 3-pronged approach to sustainability – environment, society, and human resources.